China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November

 *Note: It is also important for your business to take the initiative to delete personal information if any of the following circumstances arise:

-- Purpose of processing the personal information has been achieved and information is no longer required
+- Purpose of processing the personal information has been achieved, or the purpose is not able to be achieved, or information is no longer required

 - The period of storage has expired